-In my last job hunting post, we discussed surefire strategies in developing the perfect resume, cover letter, and interview presentation.
-Now it’s time to delve deep into the actual job hunt.
 Looking for a new career these days can be exhausting.
-I remember hearing horror stories about needing to apply to 50 positions in order to hear back from 10…and most of those 10 are interview declinations!
+One of my graduate studies professors boasted the need to apply to 50 positions in order to hear back from 10…and most of those 10 are interview declinations!
 However, this process can be a lot less stressful with a bit of organization.
 In today’s post, we’ll go over those key strategies.
-And I promise they’re simple.
+And I promise, they’re simple.

 Identify your niche

-The most important factors in my own job search were the type of position and company.
-Of course, I wanted a job, but I wanted to best fit, a good potential long-term career move.
+The most important factors in my own job search were the type of positions and companies.
+Of course, I wanted a job, but I wanted the best fit—a good potential long-term career move.
 With that in mind, I narrowed down my location, company types and position title keywords.

 You want to do the same when identifying how to go about your job search.
-Identify your location, company types (think industry), and 5-10 keywords that would appear in the position.
-This does not include words like a manager, coordinator, assistant, etc. You want to use words that relate to your skills such as marketing, digital, counseling, etc.
+Identify your dream location, company types (think industry), and 3-5 keywords that would appear in the position title.
+This does not include words like manager, coordinator, assistant, etc. You want to use words that relate to your skills such as marketing, digital, counseling, etc. Start with the keywords in your degree or area of study.

 Choose Your Search Engines

 Find just a handful of trustworthy job searching sites and create accounts with them, as well as signing up for email notifications.
 You will become inundated with tons of emails but these will do some of the heavy lifting for you.
-The key part is that you only use about 3-5 sites.
-I’ve found in my own research that many sites have the same listings and other not so reputable ones will spam your email with less desirable positions.
-I recommend using LinkedIn Premium (use the trial and then cancel), Glassdoor, and Indeed.
-There are also local listing sites.
+Only use about 3-5 sites.
+I’ve found in my own research that many sites have the same listings and the not-so-reputable ones will spam your email with less desirable positions.
+I recommend using LinkedIn Premium (use the trial and then cancel), Glassdoor, and Indeed (Bonus: Comparably is also a great source for researching company culture and pay) There are also local listing sites.
 I used milwaukeejobs.com for my job search in Milwaukee, WI of course.

 Consistency is Key

 The most effective way to gather postings of your liking will be to check in on a consistent basis.
 I did an active search weekly.
-This allows you to be consistent with your job search, enough time for new postings to populate, and time to tweak your resume.
-The goal is to find at least 5 promising positions, per week, and tailor your resume and cover letter to each.
-This takes quite some time, so a week should do.
-Keep track of all of your findings and notes in this Job Tracker form.
+This allows enough time for new postings to populate and time to tweak your resume.
+My goal was to find at least 5 promising positions, per week, and tailor my resume and cover letter to each.
+This takes quite some time, so one week per every five listings should be the max.
+Keep track of all of your findings and notes about the position and company.
+You’ll be surprised how handy this information becomes when you turn around to follow up on applications:

-In a few cases, I decided to follow up with the hiring manager/job posting contact regarding their selection process.
+In a few cases, I decided to follow up with the hiring manager after applying.
 However, this should not be considered common place.
-This is only for instances in which you’ve been in contact with them before or a posting that you are very very interested in and you have received no correspondence (including a simple confirmation email) for weeks.
-I found that jobs can wait up to 4 weeks (!) just to get back to you for an interview (and even a generic declination).
-However, if you do receive positive responses, feel free to follow up weekly in between responses to keep the process moving.
+This is only for positions in which you are very very interested and you have received no correspondence (including a simple confirmation email) for weeks.
+I found that companies can wait up to four weeks just to respond (positive and negative).
+However, if you do receive positive responses, feel free to follow up weekly in between responses to keep the process moving along.

 Trust the Process

 Landing an interview, finding a job, and starting a new career is a stressful and tedious process.
-It can take weeks and even months to land a solid job.
+It can takes weeks and even months to land a solid job.
 However, keeping track of your progress and efforts will assist you in the process as you await those coveted responses.
 Follow the advice from this post if you want to be more strategic and intentional about landing a good job.
-Stay tuned for my next post about key skills to have at your new job!
+Stay tuned for my next post about key skills to build for your new job!